What is Kratom? What is it Used For?

 RLS tends to make people incapable of finding comfort or rest.
 The sensation of agitation is so intense that people find that they must constantly jerk or move their muscles to avoid it.

-Muscle and Bone Aches
+Muscle & Bone Aches

 Regular opioid use can lead to a condition called ‘hyperalgesia,’ which is basically the opposite of analgesia (pain relief).
 Hyperalgesia increases your sensitivity to pain.